Ray743/The-Seeker/Readme.md

 * **Secure & Reliable:** API access is secured with **HTTPS** and **CORS** handling, with built-in monitoring and logging for automated troubleshooting.

 ## 📌 Features in progress
-* Scrapers for extracting job postings from major companies in PNG that has their own job portals.
+* Scrapers for extracting job postings from major companies in PNG that have their own job portals.
 * UI/UX Features.

 ---